Why Does My Poop Feel Sharp? 7 Causes Explained In-depth.

 The main characteristic of dysentery is frequent diarrhea with blood and mucus.

-It is caused by infections of your colon and the rectum.
+Infections of your colon and the rectum cause it.
 The two main types of infections are:

 - Shigella bacteria: causes (bacillary dysentery).